Murder of Fred Fulton and Verna Decarie: Court's decision

-On March 5, 2008, Justice William Grant found Gregory Despres guilty of causing the deaths of Fred Fulton and Verna Decarie in 2005.
+On March 5, 2008, Justice Grant found Gregory Despres guilty of causing the deaths of Fred Fulton and Verna Decarie in 2005.
 However, Justice Grant agreed with the defense in finding that Despres was not criminally responsible for his actions at the time.
 Despres is currently being held at Shepody Healing Centre which is part of the Dorchester Penitentiary.
 Due to his non-criminal responsibility stemming from delusions caused by paranoid schizophrenia, Despres has his case reviewed by the New Brunswick Mental Health Review Board every two years.

+The killings were cited as a prominent example of a successful defense of not criminally responsible.

-Transfer Request
+Transfer request

 In March, 2019, Despres requested during his semi-annual meeting with the review board to be transferred from New Brunswick to the closest high-security psychiatric facility where English is spoken; the Waypoint Health Centre for Mental Health in Penetanguishene, Ontario.
 The board recommended the transfer take place, but the decision was later rejected by the Attorney General.